 When facing criminal battery charges, you do not have to intend to commit a battery because any unwanted contact is considered a battery in criminal court.
 In other words, even if you did not intend to hurt the other person, you can still be charged and convicted of battery.

 There is a fine line that is used by the district attorney when they decide to charge a person with a battery, and they will use the law in their favor even if you do not intend to use force or violence on the other person.
 The prosecutor may review the police report to see if charges are warranted, even if the officer did not explain the entire story in their reports.

 A felony battery is charged in cases involving firearms, deadly weapons, serious injury, or domestic violence.
 The actual charge (for example, domestic violence) may not be battery, but the same elements are required.
 Depending on the nature of the battery and the victim's injury, a battery conviction could constitute a strike conviction under California’s Three Strikes Law.

 In misdemeanor cases, the battery offense may be charged by itself, or it can be charged as another crime, such as domestic violence or assault.
 Misdemeanor criminal charges will be prosecuted when the injury is minor or the alleged victim did not want to prosecute.
 In many instances, the felony prosecutor will turn down the charge initially as a felony, but the misdemeanor prosecutor will use his or her discretion to file charges.

-The consequences of a criminal charge of battery generally include:
+If you do receive a battery conviction, some of the consequences of a criminal charge generally include: